 E. Information concerning a student’s grievance is to be held in strict confidence.
 The office of the Academic Dean will collect, file and report all student complaints.
 Faculty members, department heads and other members of management who investigate a grievance are to discuss it only with those individuals who have a need to know about it or who are needed to supply necessary background information.

 Students who feel that the administration or faculty are not dealing properly with their complaint may contact the appropriate authorities listed below.

 STUDENT COMPLAINT PROCESS FOR ONLINE COURSES

 Out-of-state students who wish to file a complaint with their home state should refer to the State Authorization Liaisons Per State responsible for handling complaints.

 If a complaint cannot be resolved through the institution’s complaint process, students may file a complaint with the North Carolina Post-Secondary Education Complaints unit.
 Please review the NC Post-Secondary Education Student Complaint Policy (https://www.northcarolina.edu/wp-content/uploads/reports-and-documents/academic-affairs/student_complaint_policy.pdf), print and complete the NC Post-Secondary Education Complaint Form (https://studentcomplaints.northcarolina.edu/form), and submit the complaint to:

 223 S. West Street

 ATS STUDENT COMPLAINT PROCESS

-Shepherds Theological Seminary is accredited by The Association for Theological Schools (ATS) to award Masters degrees.
+Shepherds Theological Seminary is accredited by The Association for Theological Schools (ATS) to award Masters and Doctoral degrees.
 If a complaint directly related to specific compliance with the standards of accreditation is not satisfactorily resolved, students are able to file a complaint with ATS.